etrieschman/policy-database/README.md

 # policy-database
-Evaluating COVID-19 policy databases for use at MIT's [Sustainable Urbanization Lab](https://sul.mit.edu/)

-*This repo contains researhc and summary analyses conducted while I was an Research Assistant at MIT SUL*
+This repo contains research and summary analyses conducted while I was an Research Assistant at MIT's [Sustainable Urbanization Lab](https://sul.mit.edu/).

 ## Overview